<< Click to Display Table of Contents >>

 •Stamp ID is the name of the icon used to display the stamp.

-•Layer specifies the optional content layer to which the stamp annotation belongs.
+•Layer determines the optional content layer to which the stamp annotation belongs.
 Further information about layers is available here.

 •Stroke Color determines the stroke color of the stamp annotation.